idammi/API_YouTube/README.md

 This API don't uses YOUTUBE API v.3.
+It uses "undetected_chromedriver".
-It uses "undetected_chromedriver" This project publics the shorts video to the YouTube.
+This project publics the shorts video to the YouTube.

 You need "Gmail" and Password.